BryggansBryggeri/bryggio/README.md

 BRYGGANS BRYGGERI's very own brewery control software.

 Currently under heavy developement.
-The goal is to develop a stand-alone Pub-sub backend with which any client can communicate with and thereby control the brewery hardware.
+The goal is to develop a stand-alone pub-sub backend with which any client can communicate and thereby control the brewery hardware.

 ## Philosophy